GrudgeDaDev/gruda/README.md

 3. Configure: Copy `.env.example` to `.env`, add keys (see Environment Variables).
 4. Test Database: Run `node test-back4app.js` (see Test Script).
 5. Deploy Cloud Code: Upload `cloud/main.js` in Back4app (see Cloud Code).
+6. Create Images Directory: Create a directory named `images` in the root of the project.
+7. Launch App: Follow the instructions below to launch the app and log in with OAuth.

 ## Environment Variables